The Interpersonal Wellness System Framework for Health Relationships at Work.

-Imagine being in a relationship that makes you feel fulfilled, happy, valued and contented.
-Imagine that your interactions in that relationship are contributing to your emotional, mental and spiritual wellness.
+Imagine being in a relationship in which you feel fulfilled, happy, valued, and contented.
+Imagine that this relationship contributes to your emotional, mental, and spiritual wellness, and overall well-being.

 As humans, we are relational beings.
 We thrive in healthy relationships.
-Our security, esteem and purpose are derived from the relationships in our lives.
+Our security, esteem, drive, and purpose are derived from the relationships in our lives.
 Human interpersonal relationships are intended to be the nucleus of well-being.

 This is why we get sick when our relationships at work or at home are conflicted.
 We crave intimate, understanding and positive connections.
-In our quest for healthy connections, many of us often settle for less than ideal relationships if they afford us any sense of security or normalcy.
+In our quest for for this many of us settle for less than ideal relationships if they provide any form of human connection, even if they come with abusive.

 From this understanding, I created the interpersonal wellness system to help my clients gain a similar level of insight into what was going on with their systems.